MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 4. A message confirms that your program or programs have been added.

-5. Be sure that the name of the program you added now appears under Programs on the Send data to Viva Insights page.
+5. Be sure that the name of the program you added appears under **Programs** on the **Send data to Viva Insights** page.

 > [!IMPORTANT]
 > Selecting a program sends data for every closed program cycle and automatically sends data for future cycles.
-In Viva Insights, you’ll be able to map which program data to display on the Viva Insights dashboard.
+In Viva Insights, map which program data to display on the Viva Insights dashboard.

 ### Data validation and processing

 After sending data from Viva Glint, the Insights app validates it and provides status messages about the import.
+[Learn about the validation process, what status messages mean, and how to manage data errors.](https://go.microsoft.com/fwlink/?linkid=2271038),

-If processing fails, try running the import again, and resending your survey data.
-If you’re still getting a failed status, [file a support ticket](/microsoft-365/admin/get-help-support).
+f processing fails, try running the import again, and resending your survey data.
+If you’re still getting a failed status, [file a support ticket](https://learn.microsoft.com/en-us/microsoft-365/admin/get-help-support?view=o365-worldwide).

 ## Glint data deletions result in Insights data deletion